 Olifur Eliason at the Tate Modern

-We regularly visit galleries as a team to refresh our ideas and research a project work.
-November 2019 took the Skylark team to the Olafur Eliasson Exhibition.
+We regularly visit galleries as a team to refresh our ideas and research project work.
+November 2019 took the Skylark team to visit Olafur Eliasson’s Exhibition ‘In Real Life’.
+The show explores our preconceptions and fixed narratives about space and culminates with a room called The Expanded Studio, which explores Eliasson’s deep engagement with social and environmental issues.

 Arthur: ” There was something magical about our visit to the Tate.
 Outside of the Instagramable features, Olifur Eliason treated us to his dreamscapes.
 It left an impression on me at the time.
 It still does.”